-In the Skylight Books 2017 Holiday Catalog, Kelsey N. raves about 300 Arguments, saying "it's as if someone collected all the quotes you highlighted in your favorite collection of essays and put them into book form.
+In the Skylight Books 2017 Holiday Catalog, Kelsey N. raves about 300 Arguments, saying, "It's as if someone collected all the quotes you highlighted in your favorite collection of essays and put them into book form.
 It's touching and remarkable and raw and light and poignant and honestly fits inside your back pocket."
-Backing up this claim, Kirkus Reviews writes that it's a "Proustian minimalist on the order of Lydia Davis," which is to say, Manguso delivers profound spiritual insight with accessible concision.
+Backing up this claim, Kirkus Reviews writes that it's a "Proustian minimalist on the order of Lydia Davis," which is to say Manguso delivers profound spiritual insight with accessible concision.

 If you've never heard David Foster Wallace's singular public speech about his life philosophy, prepare to have your worldview shifted.
 Read along with a highlighter in hand as you listen to the audio recording.
 At once brilliant and approachable without the pretension that's been attributed to his other work, it's an uplifting, quick, and fun read.
 In This Is Water, Wallace encourages us to transform tedious tasks into opportunities to practice compassion with strangers and, ultimately, ourselves.

-Doyle's A Book of Uncommon Prayer was named "A Best Spiritual Book of the Year" by Spirituality & Practice, and beyond measuring its brilliance in accolades, let's just say he dazzles with themes so resonant and sentences so swift that they spill into each other to marry prose with poetry in these prayers.
+Doyle's A Book of Uncommon Prayer was named a Best Spiritual Book of the Year by Spirituality & Practice, and beyond measuring its brilliance in accolades, let's just say he dazzles with themes so resonant and sentences so swift that they spill into each other to marry prose with poetry.
 This book will speak to readers in miraculous ways and help them find joy all around them, whether they are deeply religious, spiritual, agnostic, or atheist.

 Sometimes we need a reminder that beauty is all around us even in the most ordinary objects and moments.
 This book is that reminder because you can always count on Pablo Neruda for brilliant, lovely poems.
 In this book, his work is accompanied by minimal pencil drawings by Ferris Cook and Kenn Krabbenhoft.

-Just like the cover image suggests, Big Magic is an literary explosion of inspiration and empowerment.
+Just like the cover image suggests, Big Magic is a literary explosion of inspiration and empowerment.
 The worldwide best-selling author of Eat Pray Love, Elizabeth Gilbert wants you to dispel your fears and embrace curiosity, to be free of self-doubt and live your most creative life.
-To do this, Gilbert shared her own creative processes, wisdom, habits, and unique point of view on creativity to help you uncover those "strange jewels" too.
+To do this, Gilbert shared her own creative processes, wisdom, habits, and unique point of view on creativity to help you uncover those "strange jewels."
 Big Magic was an instant number one New York Times best seller, and it's one of our must-read happiness tomes.

-If you need a little more guidance and direction, then Your Life Manual will lay it out for you.
+If you need a little more guidance and direction, then Your Life Manual will lay it all out for you.
 Author David Ambrose details his unique philosophy without the technical jargon.
 These are practical tips you can actually implement in your own life.
 This easy-to-read and understand guide offers simple, fuss-free techniques and information to help you experience genuine happiness.

 If you're ready to follow your heart and make your own rules, then Jonathan Livingston Seagull will prove there's more to living than meets the eye.
-Richard Bach's fourth book spent two years on the New York Times bestseller list and its message resonated with millions around the world.
-It might be a fictional book, but according to 85-year-old Amazon reviewer, D. Wayne Guthrie "the message it sends is overwhelmingly good for the soul."
+Richard Bach's fourth book spent two years on the New York Times best-seller list, and its message resonated with millions around the world.
+It might be a fictional book, but according to 85-year-old Amazon reviewer D. Wayne Guthrie, "The message it sends is overwhelmingly good for the soul."

 When anxiety strikes, there's nowhere to run.
 It's an all-encompassing and terrifying feeling that stops us in our tracks and always seems to spring out of nowhere.
 Who's got time for that?
-Well the good part is you're not alone—it's the most common mental illness in the U.S.—the bad part is it's holding us back from realizing our true potential.
+Well, the good part is you're not alone—it's the most common mental illness in the U.S. The bad part is it's holding us back from realizing our true potential.
 Alan Watts believes the answer lies in embracing the here and now.
-He says we spend too much time planning for the future or lamenting the past, and not enough time in the present moment.
-In The Wisdom of Insecurity he shows us just how to live fully in the now and thus lead happier, more fulfilling lives.
+He says we spend too much time planning for the future or lamenting the past and not enough time in the present moment.
+In The Wisdom of Insecurity, he shows us just how to live fully in the now and thus lead happier, more fulfilling lives.